KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework12.md

 - b) The average number of bits used per character is $2(0.26) + 4(0.02) + 4(0.09) + 4(0.08) + 2(0.30) + 2(0.14) + 4(0.11) = 2.6 $

-- c) Using Hoffman coding to get the optimal encoding.
+- c) Using Hoffman coding to get the optimal encoding for characters into bit strings given their frequencies in a text.

     Heavier weight goes on left.